-I know for many seasoned travellers, airports can be the bane of their existence however I’m on a mission to prove that some airports can be just as great as the destination.
-Don’t get too comfortable or you might just miss your departing flight!
+I know for many seasoned travellers, airports can be the bane of their existence, but I’m on a mission to prove that some airports can be just as great as the destination.
+Don’t get too comfortable, or you might just miss your departing flight!

 1.COURCHEVEL AIRPORT, FRANCE

 I can guarantee you that you will never fly into a smaller, more terrifyingly beautiful airport than Courchevel.
 I use the word terrifying because this airport has one of the smallest runways in the world at 537 meters.
 Perched on the largest runway gradient in the world (18.66%), this is no easy feat for any pilot to land on!
 For a pilot to land at Courchevel, they must have a special qualification specific to the airport.
 Yet the most terrifying aspect about Courchevel is the razor-sharp rocks and proximity to ski slopes affording no pilot any room for error.

 By now, you’re probably wondering what makes Courchevel a destination airport worth a trip in itself.
 Well, that’s easy.
 Very few people get to travel to this magnificent feat of engineering high up in the clouds.
 No A380 can land here, the largest planes that can land here are fixed-winged planes such as the Cessna 208 Caravan.
 This means you’ll be one of the few people who get to see the French Alps in all their glory.
 Furthermore, you’ll be landing at one of the worlds most renowned luxurious ski resorts!
 So as long as you can negotiate the driving snow, alpine winds, freezing temperatures and the worlds most difficult landing, this is an airport that will blow you away.
 Literally.

 2. ALICE SPRINGS AIRPORT, AUSTRALIA